aslanSolutions/SleepWell/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

+To get started with your GitLab project for Arduino and Flutter, follow these steps:

+1. Set up <a href="https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE"> Arduino</a> and Flutter <a href="https://docs.flutter.dev/get-started/install"> Flutter</a> frameworks: Before proceeding, make sure you have both Arduino and Flutter frameworks installed on your system.

+2. Prepare Wio Seeed Terminal: To upload code to the Wio Seeed Terminal using Arduino IDE, ensure you have the terminal device connected to your system.
+Additionally, connect the necessary sensors to the terminal, as they will be used in the project.
+(Page is coming)

+3. Install Git: Before utilizing GitLab, ensure that Git is installed on your device.
+Follow the installation instructions relevant to your operating system.
+(Page is coming)

+4. Clone the repository: To begin working on the project, clone the repository to your local machine.
+This will create a local copy of the project that you can modify and contribute to.
+(Page is coming)

+5. Utilize MQTT protocol: The project makes use of the MQTT protocol, and the developers have chosen to use mosquitto for this purpose.
+Familiarize yourself with MQTT and set up mosquitto to enable communication within the project.
+(Page is coming)

 Here are steps to getting started

 1. You should setup both of Arduino and Flutter framework.
 (Page is coming)